Minirogue/shawns-guide-to-code/docs/dependency-graphs.md

 	C --> Util
 	D --> Util
 ```
-The height of Feature B is 2.
+<figcaption>The height of Feature B is 2.
 The height of the Application Module is 3.
-There are no nodes with height larger than 3, so the height of this dependency graph is 3.
+There are no nodes with height larger than 3, so the height of this dependency graph is 3.</figcaption>
 </figure>
 ### Reachability
 A node $B$ is **reachable** from a node $A$ if there exists a path from $A$ to $B$.